charming-art/terminal/README.md

 ## Future Works

 - **Tests and Bug Fix**: There may be some bugs because Charming have just been simply tested, so one of future works is to test and fix bugs.
-- **Improve Performance**: Now both of the frontend and the backgend of Charming are implemented in Python, there's plan to rewrite backend in Rush or C++ and refactor some render algorithms such as polygon filling to achieve a better performance.
+- **Improve Performance**: Now both of the frontend and the backgend of Charming are implemented in Python, there's plan to rewrite backend in Rust or C++ and refactor some render algorithms such as polygon filling to achieve a better performance.
 - **API Enhancement**: Add more cool APIs accroding to the feature of terminal and character.
-- **More Examples**: Write more interesting examples:
+- **More Examples**: Write more interesting examples.
   - ascii art animation
-  - character-style
-  - generative art
+  - character-style generative art
   - terminal game
   - expressive data visulization
-- **Better Documatation**: Write usages, parameters, returens, examples for each API.
+- **Better Documentation**: Write usages, parameters, returns, examples for each API.